samarsinghal/tko-poc/README.md

 :-- | :-- |
 OB01|Prove the automation and simplicity of deploying and operationalizing Kubernetes clusters OB02|Reveal the advanced, on-demand networking and security capabilities that vSphere 7 with Kubernetes and NSX-T enable through the Kubernetes Container Network Interface (CNI) plug-in
-OB03|Validate the support for applications to leverage multitude of storage options through the vSphere Cloud Native Storage (CNS) – Container Storage Interface (CSI)
+OB03|Demonstrate applications leveraging multitude of storage options through the vSphere Cloud Native Storage (CNS) OB04|Show Platform-wide observability, alerting, and visibility available through integrations with Tanzu Observability and other Open Source Software (OSS) alternatives
-OB04|Show the level of monitoring, alerting, and visibility available through integrations with Tanzu Observability and other Open Source Software (OSS) alternatives
+OB05|Exhibit the availability of Cluster fleet management, quota policies, resource and capacity visibility, multi-master clusters, and the self-healing resiliency of the individual cluster nodes
-OB05|Exhibit the availability of centralized multi-cluster Kubernetes management(TMC),multi-master clusters, and the self-healing resiliency of the individual cluster nodes
+OB06|Demonstrate Containers, K8s-as-a-service, Multi-cluster ingress
-OB06|Demonstrate the ability for operators to easily and quickly scale-out Kubernetes clusters resources on-demand OB07|Without disruption to running containerized applications, demonstrate patching and upgrading Kubernetes clusters OB08|Show the coexistence of both traditional VM-based and containerized applications running parallel on common infrastructure resources
+OB07|Demonstrate the ability to easily and quickly patching, upgrading and scale-out Kubernetes clusters without disruption to running applications.
-OB09|Demonstrate vSphere 7 with Kubernetes multi-tenancy and Role Based Access Control (RBAC) capabilities for enterprise environments
+OB08|Show the coexistence of both traditional VM-based and containerized applications running parallel on common infrastructure resources
-OB10|Demonstrate managing and securely serving images for containerized applications OB11|Demonstrate lifecycle management functions(create, modify, delete) for Service mesh using Tanzu Service Mesh
+OB09|Demonstrate multi-tenancy RBAC, Policy management, and guardrail enforcement capabilities for enterprise environments OB10|Demonstrate managing and securely serving images for containerized applications OB11|Demonstrate Service mesh solution lifecycle management

 ## Tanzu for Kubernetes Operations(TKO) PoC Process Flow

 The quality and completeness of the Customer test goals and objectives, or success criteria, are the key input to constructing useful test cases and producing meaningful results.
 With that input, the Customer Technical Leads and VMware Systems Engineers can derive a base set of requirements.
 Then, after analyzing the requirements, generate test scenarios that represent the operational use of the system.
 Next, develop test cases within each scenario, ensuring complete allocation of requirements and quantifiable expectations.
 Finally, execute the test cases to validate system operation and verify compliance with the requirements.